hsmederod/i3lockpp/README.md

 ## Project description
 The idea is simple :
-* take a screeshoot of current window
+* take a screeshot of current window
-* apply an effect to screenshoot
+* apply an effect to screenshot
 * use i3lock to lock screen

 ## Dependencies